Medical Ministry International in Azerbaijan

 Azerbaijan, the nation and former Soviet republic, is bounded by the Caspian Sea and Caucasus Mountains, which span Asia and Europe.
 Its capital, Baku, is famed for its medieval walled Inner City.
 The country has an estimate population of 9.6 million people with an average life expectancy of 68 years for men and 74 years for women, which is quite reasonable aligned with the development of the country.

-Since the CCP (Caspian Compassion Project) established aiming to promote health care activities, the association MMI Azerbaijan has developed a dedicated team of local staff that serves the patient and poor people in Masazir, Baku.
+Since the CCP (Caspian Compassion Project) established aiming to promote health care activities, the association MMI Azerbaijan has developed a dedicated team of local staff that serves people in Masazır, Baku.

-Elena Filippova has been working with MMI in Azerbaijan since 1996 and became the Executive Director of Caspian Compassion Project in 1999.
+Elena Filippova has been working with Medical Ministry International in Azerbaijan since 1996 and became the Executive Director of Caspian Compassion Project in 1999.
 Elena is originally from Azerbaijan and graduated from Azerbaijan State University in mathematics.
-Together with Tofic Teymurov, they are leading CCP and are MMI project directors for “Eye Surgeries in Azerbaijan”.
+Together with Tofic Teymurov, they are leading CCP and are Medical Ministry International project directors for “Eye Surgeries in Azerbaijan”.

 Permanent Centre of CCP (Caspian Compassion Project)

-In 2001, NGO Medical Ministry International (MMI) obtained the original grant for the land purchase, clinic construction and equipment.
-CCP bought 3.18 hectares in Masazir settlement, Absheron district in order to construct a new facility of its own.
+In 2001, Medical Ministry International obtained the original grant for the land purchase, clinic construction and equipment.
+CCP bought 3.18 hectares in Masazırsettlement, Absheron district in order to construct a new facility of its own.

 The clinic of CCP is located 30 min from center of Baku.
-It is a good facility, which was built in 2006-2007 with the support of MMI.
+It is a good facility, which was built in 2006-2007 with the support of Medical Ministry International.
 The building consists of two floors.
 There are a nice operation area and consultation rooms at the first floor, administration area is on the second floor.

 Masazır is a village and municipality in the Absheron Rayon of Azerbaijan.
 It has a population of 3,247.

-* Project Description: Clinic of CCP locates 30 min from center of Baku.
-It is a good facility, which was built in 2008 by the international team of MMI.
-The building consists of two floors.
-There are a nice operation area and consultation rooms at the first floor, administration area is on the second floor.
-This project is also designed to share experience with the local doctors, both in the classroom & hands on while doing consolations & surgeries
+* Project Description: The CCP clinic is located 30 min from the city center of Baku.
+It is a high quality facility which that was built in 2008 by MMI.
+The building consists of two floors; an operation area and consultation rooms on the first floor, and an administration area on the second floor.
+This project is also designed to share experiences with the local doctors, both in the classroom & hands on while doing consolations & surgeries.

 23m (77 ft)

-The months May, June, July, August and September have nice weather with a good average temperature.
+The months of May, June, July, August and September have mild weather and temperature.

 Travelling on a Project